BGCG/project3/README.md

 ![amiresponsive-screenshot](/assets/images/intro_screenshot.jpg)

 The live site can be found [here](https://blood-tracker-app.herokuapp.com/).
-This project was created for the purpose of submission to the Code Institute full stack software diploma program.
+This project was created for the purpose of submission to the Code Institute full stack software development diploma program.

 ## UX design